lwvmobile/dsd-fme/README.md

 ```
 ## Headless

 If running headless, swap out pavucontrol for pulsemixer, and also install pulseaudio as well.
-Attempting to install pavucontrol in a headless environment will attempt to install a minimal desktop environment.
+Attempting to install pavucontrol in a headless environment may attempt to install a minimal desktop environment.
+Note: Default behavior of pulseaudio in a headless environment may be to be muted, so check by opening pulsemixer and unmuting and routing audio appropriately.

 ```
 sudo apt install libpulse-dev libsndfile1-dev libfftw3-dev liblapack-dev socat libusb-1.0-0-dev libncurses5 libncurses5-dev rtl-sdr librtlsdr-dev libusb-1.0-0-dev cmake git wget make build-essential libitpp-dev libncursesw5-dev pulsemixer pulseaudio